mongodb/docs/source/faq/developers.rst

      reserved characters in keys on inserts.

 - **Update**.
 The :func:`update()` operation permits ``$`` operators
-  in the second field.
-The :func:`update()` does not support the :operator:`$where` operator in update.
-At the same time, some users may be able to inject operators that can manipulate a single document only.
+  in the update argument but does not support the :operator:`$where` operator.
+Still, some users may be able to inject operators that can manipulate a single document only.
 Therefore your application should escape keys, as mentioned above, if reserved characters are possible.

-- **Querying.** Generally this is not a problem for queries that resemble "``{ x : user_obj }``": dollar signs are not top level and have no effect.
+- **Query** Generally this is not a problem for queries that resemble "``{ x : user_obj }``": dollar signs are not top level and have no effect.
 Theoretically it may be possible for the user to build a query themselves.
-Checking the user submitted content for "``$``" characters in key names may help protect against this kind of injection.
-These query injections are, nonetheless, highly unusual.
+But checking the user-submitted content for "``$``" characters in key names may help protect against this kind of injection.

-Additionally, if you refrain from placing user-generated keys in the top-level, and restrict them to the sub-objects, you may be able to protect against these kinds of attacks.

-Driver Specific Issues
+Driver-Specific Issues
 ~~~~~~~~~~~~~~~~~~~~~~

 See the "`PHP MongoDB Driver Security Notes